Take this opportunity to learn about the Canadian province of Prince Edward Island.

 Prince Edward Island Culture

 As an island with a small population, Prince Edward Island is home to a culture that is vibrant and distinct.
-Residents of P.E.I. are often known "Islanders".
+Residents of P.E.I. are often known as "Islanders".
 The warm and welcoming nature of the local culture is well-documented.
 In fact, a century ago the island inspired Lucy Maud Montgomery to create the famous novel Anne of Green Gables.
 This traditional flavour remains in P.E.I.'s culture, which contributes strongly to the island's appeal.
 This unique mix of the traditional and the modern defines P.E.I. today.

 Prince Edward Island Demographics